All City of Dallas Incentives

 - Job Training Workforce development in Dallas is coordinated and implemented by the Dallas County Community College District (DCCCD) and Workforce Solutions Greater Dallas.
 DCCCD opportunities include: basic skills, GED preparation, and skills enhancement.
 Workforce facilitates employer access to qualified employees, as well as provides job training, workplace education, child care and educational initiatives.

-- Municipal Managed Districts MMDs are special districts that are self governed, but are approved by the host municipality.
+- Municipal Management Districts MMDs are special districts that are self governed, but are approved by the host municipality.
 Through their fundraising powers they can provide infrastructure and other services within the district according to a district-approved service plan.

-- New Market Tax Credits The NMTC program is a federal program operated by the Department of Treasury that provides opportunities for new development in traditionally underserved areas.
+- New Markets Tax Credits The NMTC program is a federal program operated by the Department of Treasury that provides opportunities for new development in traditionally underserved areas.
 Corporate or individual investors can receive tax credits for qualified investments.

 - Public Improvement Districts Special districts created by petition to privately fund public improvements or special supplemental services over and above those provided by the City, when such services are supportive of related City investments in capital improvements.